Logo Futurismo

 When you decide to climb Pico Mountain, there are a few things you will need to consider bringing with you for a safe and fun experience, depending on which climb you choose.
 Firstly, clothing.
 Dress in layers to be prepared for anything.
 Bring a sweater, a rain jacket, comfortable pants, and hiking shoes.
 Walking sticks are always good for assistance in the ascent and descent.

 Then, you need to think about water.
 Having at least 1.5L of water with you is essential because this hike can be exhausting and get you dehydrated.
-Sunscreen and sunglasses are also a must as the sun will hit harder at altitude, and there is no shelter from the sun.
-Energy food is also good to have for a snack, dinner, or breakfast if you are considering sleeping up there.
+Sunscreen and sunglasses are also crucial, as the sun’s intensity increases at altitude, and there is no shelter from it.
+Energy food is also good to have for a snack, dinner, or breakfast if you’re planning to sleep there.

 For the overnight climb, you will need a tent, a sleeping bag, a mat, a flashlight, and extra warm clothes.
 If there is snow on the trail, it is mandatory to wear crampons to climb.

-If you require somewhere to eat near Montanha do Pico, click here.
-In this link, you’ll find the 10 best restaurants on Tripadvisor.
+If you’re looking for a place to eat near Pico Mountain, click here.
+In this link, you’ll find the 10 best restaurants on TripAdvisor.

 To make your life easier, we’ve filtered the search by: